 An "inspector" provides a window for real-time monitoring and editing of all control Configuration and Service Menu parameters and values.
 Custom "inspectors" can easily be created and saved.
 Each window can display up to 28 lines of monitoring and tuning parameters without scrolling.
 The number with scrolling is unlimited.
 Two windows can be open simultaneously to display up to 56 parameters without scrolling.
 Tunable values can be adjusted at the inspector window.
-Watch Window communicates with the control through an RS-232 cable connection to the comm port which is configured as a point-to-point only Servlink Server.
+Watch Window communicates with the control through an RS-232 cable connection to the communication port which is configured as a point-to-point only Servlink Server.

-Figure 3-1.
+Figure 4-1.
 Null Modem Cable

-Figure 3-1 shows the required connections in the null modem cable.
+Figure 4-1 shows the required connections in the null modem cable.
 These are the minimum connections, some purchased null modem cables have more interconnects, which are not used by the control.

-The 2301D default baud rate is 38400, which needs to be entered in the Servlink Network Options window.
+The 2301D, 2301D-EC default baud rate is 38400, which needs to be entered in the Servlink Network Options window.
 Servlink will be initialized correctly for all other port parameters except BAUD rate.

 Check the 'pull-down' menu CONTROL \ PROPERTIES to display the part number and revision level of the software in the control.
-Refer to this number and revision level in any correspondence with Woodward.
+Refer to this number and revision level in any correspondence with Woodward (write this information in the programming checklist, Appendix D).
 The Watch Window software has extensive help assistance through the Help Menu.